-The priorities as described in this specification document were developed from research findings about what makes instructional materials effective.
-These priorities have undergone review by individuals who have served on state and district committees, by curriculum specialists, by instructional designers, by evaluation specialists, and by administrators of the statewide adoption system.
+The priorities described in this specifications document were developed from research findings about what makes instructional materials effective.
+These priorities have undergone review by individuals who have served on state and district committees, curriculum specialists, instructional designers, evaluation specialists and administrators of the statewide adoption system.